garrandall/popular-music-data/tracks/the-wah-watusi-the-orlons.md

 Wah, wah-a Watusi
 C'mon and take a chance and get-a with this dance
 Wah, wah-a Watusi
-Oh, baby, it's the dance made-a for romance (shoo-bop, shoo-bop, ahh)
+Oh, baby, it's the dance made-a for romance (shoo-bop, shoo-bop, ah)

 Baby, baby, when you do The Twist